 Conversion Rights.
 Upon the closing of a Qualified IPO, all outstanding shares of our Series A Preferred Stock shall automatically be converted into shares of our common stock at the lesser of (x) the then Series A Conversion Price, or (y) the then effective Discounted Qualified IPO Price.
 Each share of Series A Preferred Stock shall also be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, into one (1) share of common stock, subject to certain adjustments.
-This offering is a Qualified IPO.
+We expect this offering to be a Qualified IPO.